Bureau of Highways, Forestry & Grounds Maintenance

 - Ebersole Ice Skating Rink

 - Kittrell Park

 - Turnure Park

 We hope you will enjoy our parks and recreational facilities this year!

 Street Lighting (422-1218)

 Street Lighting maintains over 7,500 street lights, including those in the downtown Central Business District.
-If you would like to report a burned out bulb, please call and leave the specific location and pole number, if possible.
+When calling to report a burned out bulb, please leave the specific location and pole number, if possible.

 Located at 87 Gedney Way, the City's 40 acre, award winning Gedney Recycling Yard provides temporary storage of scrap metal (including resident's discarded "white goods" i.e. refrigerators, ovens, etc. - for the purpose of recycling,) and recycling of discarded sections of old asphalt which is reconstituted and reused for pothole patching material in City streets.